samumantha/EODIE/docs/index.rst

 To use EODIE a general understanding of geospatial concepts is helpful.
 You will need:
-* Access to remote sensing data (Sentinel-2/Landsat)
+* Access to remote sensing data over your timeframe and area of interest (e.g. Sentinel-2/Landsat)
 * A shapefile with polygons of your objects of interests

 EODIE is particularly designed for people wanting to exploit timeseries information of raster remote sensing data without the need for dealing with particularities of the data itself.